Winter Cup Rules

 No over time periods will be played in preliminary rounds.
 Half time for all games will be 5 minutes.

-The Referee will check in each team up to 30minutes, but no later than 15 minutes prior to the scheduled start time of the game.
+The Referee will check in each team up to 30 minutes, but no later than 15 minutes prior to the scheduled start time of the game.
 Failure of a team to report within 5 minutes of a scheduled game will be considered a forfeit by that team. *The tournament may adopt a policy in which teams are checked in simultaneously with Referee asking coaches if their players are properly equipped and if coach has any disputes in regards to opposing teams players age.
 (This procedure is to help expedite before game check in and to resolve any conflicts).
+Teams may have up to 6 guest players.
+Double rostering is NOT allowed.

 It will be up to the referee’s discretion to allow a player wearing an orthopedic cast or hard brace to take the field.
 Shin guards are mandatory for all players.